cbartram/hearthhub-sidecar/README.md

 ## Cleanup Process

 The cleanup process is a configurable process which will purge the latest `MAX_BACKUPS` .fwl and .db file pairs from S3.
 The process will also delete any orphaned .fwl files without a .db pair.
+The process uses the `-world {name}` argument from the running `valheim` container to determine which backups are viable for deletion.
+This ensures that even an ancient backup for `world-0` won't be purged while the server is running `-world world-1`.

 ## Built With